floriandriessen/amrvac/tests/mhd/icarus/README.md

 you can run the testcase with
 ```
-mpirun –np 4 ./amrvac -i amrvac.par
+mpirun –np 4 ./amrvac -i test_icarus.par
 ```
 Note* 4 here is number of CPUs, can be modified depending on the availability of CPUs.

-## Standard testcase description
+# Standard testcase description

-This run will be short, to check that it does not crash and can be finished successfully.
-I would recommend not modifying this amrvac.par file, instead to work with test_icarus.par file which is also uploaded in this directory.
-By default this testcase runs a simulation in low resolution, uniform grid, without AMR, with 5 cone CMEs.
+I would recommend not modifying this amrvac.par file, instead to work with test_icarus.par file.
+By default this testcase runs a simulation in low resolution, uniform grid, without AMR, with 5 cone CMEs from the datacube that is already provided.
 The simulation lasts 24 days and the output is saved after 10 days.

-## Necessary files
+# Necessary files
 The most important files to run Icarus are the